Senate holds hearing on hydroxychloroquine, despite no evidence it works against covid-19

 The Food and Drug Administration withdrew its emergency use authorization for hydroxychloroquine in hospitalized patients in June, concluding that safety risks, including heart problems, outweighed any potential benefits.
 It has also warned against using the drug in outpatient settings, saying it could cause serious heart rhythm problems.

-The first randomized clinical trial later found hydroxychloroquine was no more effective than a placebo at treating covid-19 in patients who were not hospitalized.
+The first randomized clinical trial later found that hydroxychloroquine was no more effective than a placebo at treating covid-19 in patients who were not hospitalized.

 Ashish Jha, dean of Brown University School of Public Health, testified in support of those findings that “dozens of studies” failed to find any benefit to hydroxychloroquine.
 The “clear consensus in the medical and scientific community, based on overwhelming evidence” is that it does not work, he said.